pkrlfamous/Python-OOP/README.md

 # Python-OOP

-Welcome to my github repository where I document my learning of Pthon Object Oriented Programming (OOP) concepts.
+Welcome to my github repository where I document my learning of Python Object Oriented Programming (OOP) concepts.

 ## Objectives
 - Learn the concepts of OOP in Python